viv92/SimulationOptimization_using_ReinforcementLearning/README.md

 ![Alt text](simpy_programs/results/meth.png?raw=true "Title")

+The publication resulting from the project can be found at [relative link](publication.pdf)

 ### Dependencies
+- Python 2.7
-Python 2.7 and Tensorflow 1.8.0
+- Tensorflow 1.8.0

 ### Repository structure: